 Even before it had a name, Lawai International Center was built and defined by grace.

-It was grace that sparked the first glimmerings of hope in those who recognized its energy and built its shrines: the Native Hawaiians and immigrants who followed them.
+It was grace that sparked the first glimmerings of hope in the Native Hawaiians and immigrants who built its shrines.

 It was grace that led Grandma Nonaka to bring new life to a place long forgotten.